cran/pubmedtk/README.md

 6. The `epubdate` column contains a string of the e-publication date.
 7. The `authors` column contains a JSON-encoded list of authors for the article in question.
+8. The `abstract` column contains a string of the publication abstract (if it has been captured by Pubmed).

 Example: